Forest Hill Cemetery (Utica, New York): Notable burials

 On June 17, 1875, the remains of two distinguished officers of the American Revolutionary War were moved from the old cemetery on Water Street to Forest Hill.
 These were the remains of Colonel Benjamin Walker, Aide-de-camp to Baron von Steuben and, later, to General George Washington; and of Dr. John Cochran, Surgeon-general of the Continental Army.
 Some of the local people buried here include Theodore Faxton, the Proctor Family, and nationally are some politicians such as Ellis Roberts, Ward Hunt and many more.

-In May 7, 1974, the trusties of the cemetery voted that the Oneida Indian sacred stone be returned to the Oneida Nation of Indians if such a request was verified as coming from actual members of that Nation.
+On May 7, 1974, the trusties of the cemetery voted that the Oneida Indian sacred stone be returned to the Oneida Nation of Indians if such a request was verified as coming from actual members of that Nation.
 The stone was subsequently relocated to the Oneida Indian Reservation in Verona, New York.